 The “ice piers” which protected the harbor are still visible offshore.
 Especially when the water level in the Delaware River is low, the remnants of former port facilities are also evident.

-Like the better known Battery Park in New York City or the Battery in Charleston, South Carolina, the park is named for an artillery emplacement that once protected the city.
+Like the better known Battery Park in New York City or the Battery in Charleston, South Carolina, New Castle’s park is named for an artillery emplacement that once protected the city.
 New Castle’s residents were no doubt aware of their vulnerability given that the town had changed hands five times (among the Netherlands, Sweden, and England) during its first 23 years of existence.
 Artillery was placed in New Castle as a defense against raids by France, considered the colonies’ greatest threat until the Revolutionary War changed paradigms.
 During visits to the park, I’d speculated that the mound or hill on the west end of the park (which children enjoy rolling or sledding down) was the remnant of the battery, though most likely this is not the case.

 An article written by James L. Meek posted on the New Castle, Delaware Community History and Archaeology Program website, Where was The Battery in Battery Park?, contains a remarkable document unearthed at the Pennsylvania State Archives entitled “PLAN OF THE BATTERY AT NEWCASTEL [sic] ON DELAWARE” from May 1757.
 The website also shows a map of a possible location of the battery, located at the west side of Battery Park near the intersection of present day South Street and West Third Street.
 Pinpointing the location is complicated by the fact that the shoreline has changed in the past 258 years.
 Meek concludes: “Overlays of the drawing over these maps suggest that either all or much of the battery has been washed away, but some parts may remain in the knoll in the park.”